Fill Handle is a feature in Excel that enables you to auto-complete a list in a row/column by simply dragging it using your mouse.

 You can use fill handle in Excel to autocomplete weekday names.
 It could either be the three alphabets nomenclature (Mon, Tue…) or the full name (Monday, Tuesday…).

-Note that it fill the cells with 7 weekdays names and then start over with the same name where you started.
+Note that it fills the cells with 7 weekdays names and then start over with the same name where you started.
 For example, in the above example, it starts with Monday, and after Sunday it again automatically inserts Monday.

 You can easily autofill dates using the fill handle in Excel.
 Any date format that is recognized by Excel can be used by the fill handle.